ozergoker/How-to-find-Snoop-Servlet/README.md

-# How-to-find-Snoop-Servlet
-How to find Snoop Servlet with Google Dork ?
+# How to find Snoop Servlet with Google Dork ?